He was taught in the inherent flaws of this country.

 Rush, I have a problem.

-I'm gonna ask for your help.
+I'm going to ask for your help.

 I'm caught in the middle.

-Uh Obamacare alone would destroy us, let alone everything else that's happening, including turning our back on Israel.
+Obamacare alone would destroy us, let alone everything else that's happening, including turning our back on Israel.

-And these men go out there and beat their brains in and work their heart out for us with speaking principle, and they and and just like uh Rick did last night there in Ohio comes so close, and every time that they go out and try to speak to the people, we have a man who I believe is a one-man reckon ball that comes out there with uh two to four to five times more money than they have that that that uh with his negative attack ads, I believe laced with lies and and things out of context.
+And every time that they go out and try to speak to the people, we have a man who I believe is a one-man wreckin' ball that comes out there with two to four to five times more money than they have with his negative attack ads, I believe laced with lies and things out of context.

-Okay, well what is your dilemma here?
+Okay, well, what is your dilemma here?

 I got that.